code-423n4/2023-06-lukso/README.md

 npm run test:lsp7
 ```

+You can find the full list of tests commands in [package.json](./package.json#L32-L49)

-5. To run foundry tests
+To run foundry tests

 ```bash
 forge install